hyperdgx/Webunity-Updated/README.md

 # Webunity-Updated
-A website for our team it is responsive and here HTML5, CSS3 and Javascript is used.
+A website for our team, it is responsive and here HTML5, CSS3 and Javascript is used.

 # Mobile Screenshot